Everyone is curious about what the future has in store for them. The difference is what we choose to do with that curiosity.

 Remember that L-theanine supplements are able to reduce cortisol levels to inhibit your physiological stress responses.
 Even if they’re not the target of your L-theanine dose, you should always bear these effects in mind, especially if you’re taking L-theanine in tandem with other medications and supplements.

 The dynamic duo: heart rate and blood pressure.
-L-theanine reduces both, particularly if an individual has high blood pressure.25 However, if you’re already on blood pressure medications, be aware that the effects could be either ameliorated or intensified through the introduction of the amino acid.
+L-theanine reduces both, particularly if an individual has high blood pressure.

 You should always discuss possible medication and supplement pairings with your healthcare provider before you try them.